Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Photometric Quality-metric cuts

 \section{Photometric Quality-metric cuts}

 We clean the UKIRT photometry used in the main text via the photometric uncertainty as a function of their J-band and K-band magnitudes.
-These cuts were also used in \cite{lee23} who used this same photometric catalog to measure the distance to M31 with AGB stars.
 The functional forms of these functions are shown below and also plotted in Figure \ref{fig:error}: